ashutoshtiwari13/RL-Symbolic-Feedback/README.md

 ## Implementation Memo
 This project aims to implement a new fine-tuning method which uses the prowess of "Symbolic AI" systems to enhance the reasoning capabilties in tradiitonal LLM models for a specific usecase of detecting positive sentiments in the IMDB dataset for movie reviews.

-RL agent : LLM that needs fine-tuning
+- RL agent : LLM that needs fine-tuning
-Environment (is the symbolic component) : Has the reasoning capabilties of to reasoning, domain knowledge, knwoledge graph tools and a unqiue *token-level* reward signal (vector "feedback").
+- Environment (is the symbolic component): Has the reasoning capabilties of to reasoning, domain knowledge, knwoledge graph tools
+- A unqiue *token-level* reward signal (vector "feedback").

 More on reward signal and the ultimate goal :
 This system implements a fined-graine *token-level* reward model (which is unique to the one currently with scalar "feedback")as-